openstack/storlets/doc/source/writing_and_deploying_storlets.rst

 #.
 With the current implementation, a storlet must start to respond within 40
    seconds of invocation.
 Otherwise, Swift would timeout.
 Moreover, the Storlet must output something every 40 seconds so as not to timeout.
-This is a mechanism to ensure that the Storlet code does not get stuck.Note that outputting an empty string does not do the job in terms of resetting the 40 seconds timeout.
+This is a mechanism to ensure that the Storlet code does not get stuck.
+Note that outputting an empty string does not do the job in terms of resetting the 40 seconds timeout.
 #.
 For StorletObjectOutputStream, the call to setMetadata must happen before the
    storlet starts streaming out the output data.
 Note the applicability of the 40 seconds timeout here as well.
 #.
 The total size of metadata given to setMetadata (when serialized as a string)
    should not exceed 4096 Bytes
 #.
 While Swift uses the prefix X-Object-Meta to specify that a certain header
    reflects a metadata key, the key itself should not begin with that prefix.
    More specifically, metadata keys passed to setMetadata should not have that prefix (unless this is really part of the key)

 Recommendations